 Supporting education in history & architecture

-To support our company’s value to “educate with passion,” Chicago Detours has since its founding in 2010 sought ways to support education about history and architecture in Chicago.
+To support our company’s value to “educate with passion,” we’ve supported education about history and architecture in Chicago since our founding in 2010.

 Our current partnership: